All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-All right, so Julie Craig, we have about a minute left.
+So, Julie, Craig, we have about a minute left.

 Welcome back, by the way.

-And you know, you've written a ton on this.
+And, you know, you've written a ton on this.

-What what is the platform speech?
+What is the platform speech?

-So in other words, so that the section 230 is not manipulated.
+So, in other words, so that the Section 230 is not manipulated.

 I would defer to Craig.

-I'm so happy to hear his optimism about it, because I'm less optimistic.
+I'm so happy to hear his optimism about it because I'm less optimistic.

-Uh Greg Stevie is a great congressman.
+Greg Stuby is a great congressman.

-Uh hopefully they can find some bipartisan work there because something has to change.
+Hopefully they can find some bipartisan work there because something has to change.

 All right, quick last thought.

-A lot of us have changed over uh to parlor, but continue to use uh Facebook and Twitter, and we do that uh through gritted teeth because it's the biggest platform for our information and opinions to get out.
+And we do that through gritted teeth because it's the biggest platform for our information and opinions to get out.

-If we don't continue to do both things, if we just pick the new startups that that are like uh uh parlor and others that are doing great work but are very small, we are going to essentially uh silence ourselves out of the marketplace of debate, and I don't think that's a good thing.
+If we don't continue to do both things, if we just pick the new startups that are like Parlor and others that are doing great work but are very small, we are going to essentially silence ourselves out of the marketplace of debate.

 All right, Julie Kelly, thank you.